Our research is editorially independent but we

 may earn a commission for purchases made through our links.

-A way of life in Austin, Texas, barbecue is taken seriously in this part of the country.
-With an array of top-notch restaurants serving mouthwatering cuisine, here foodies will find nationally-recognized smoked meats and expert pitmasters.
-Where both local and visitors alike wait in long lines to sit in outdoor and indoor picnic seating just to sample meaty selections of briskets, ribs, and sausages from some of the finest barbecues in the city.
+One of the top things to do in Austin, Texas, eating barbecue is taken seriously in this part of the country.
+With an array of top-notch restaurants serving mouthwatering cuisine, here foodies will find nationally recognized smoked meats and expert pitmasters.
 One of the tastiest lists we’ve put together, read on to discover some of the best spots to indulge in delicious BBQ in Austin, Texas.

 A favorite for locals, Stiles Switch BBQ and Brew is a family-style restaurant that consistently serves up delicious, high-quality meats.
 A great place to go for excellent barbecue without the hassle, locals devour the restaurant’s range of beef ribs, pork ribs, and turkey.
 Service is both efficient and friendly, and patrons can choose from a variety of sausages that range from Original to jalapeno cheddar, while the blackened beef ribs go down well with a peppery crust and pink-red interior.
 The sides are equally as good, as the corn casserole, selection of beers and peach cobbler dessert pair well with the main event.